-When you copy text into the Import Assistant it does some automatic cleanup such as removing blank lines.
+Starting in MasterCook 22, when you copy text into the Import Assistant it does some automatic cleanup such as removing blank lines.
 This improves the accuracy of parsing a list of ingredients by removing the extra blank lines so it will import properly.